jose-elias-alvarez/null-ls.nvim/doc/CONTRIBUTING.md

 - A built-in source's arguments are the minimal arguments required for the source to work.
 Leave out non-essential arguments.

+- Built-in sources should target the latest available version of the underlying program unless there is a compelling and widespread reason to use an older version.
+If older versions require different arguments, mention that in the documentation.
+If they require a different parser, create a separate built-in.

 ## Sources

 ### Diagnostics